act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishing-style-not-based-on-color-alone-88407d.md

 #### Inapplicable Example 6

-This link is not distinguishable be color from the other text rendered in its line.
+This link is not distinguishable by color from the other text rendered in its line.

 ```html
 <style>